franciskim/sairen/README.rst

 `Hacker News <https://news.ycombinator.com/>`__.
 Yes?
 Get a second opinion from your mother.
 I'll wait.

-Still nothing better to do with your life? :doc:`Don't say I didn't warn you <quickstart>`.
+Still nothing better to do with your life? `Don't say I didn't warn you <https://doctorj.gitlab.io/sairen/quickstart.html>`__.

 Show Me The Code